MarkusKonk/specleanr/README.md

-The package aims to improve the reliability and acceptability of biogeographical models, including species distribution models, ecological niche models, and bioclimatic envelope models, by detecting environmental outliers in the environmental predictors.
-In the package, we collate 21 outlier detection methods, which a user can collectively apply (ensemble outlier detection) and determine whether the species records are in a suitable environmental space.
+The package aims to improve the reliability and acceptability of biogeographical models, including species distribution models, ecological niche models, and bioclimatic envelope models, by detecting outliers in the environmental predictors.
+In the package, we collate **22 outlier detection methods**, which a user can collectively apply (ensemble outlier detection) and determine whether the species records are in a suitable environmental space.
 The package complements other packages that address geographical, taxonomic, and temporal checks.

 ### Process of identifying environmental outliers.